Art and Creativity in Medical Education

 I really enjoyed.
 Particularly the poems etc. It offered a very insightful and different perspective on medicine

-Here are examples of the resources the students chose to use in their research in 2024.
+There are examples of the arts resources the students chose to use in their research in 2024.

 The Doctor Luke Fildes (painting)